rangeengine/Range-Engine-Docs/source/manual/editors/properties/render.rst

    Bake shading on the surface of selected objects to the active object.

    Distance
-      Maximum distance in blender units from active object to other object.
+      Maximum distance in RanGE units from active object to other object.

    Bias
-      Bias in blender units toward faces further away from the object.
+      Bias in RanGE units toward faces further away from the object.

 Split
    The method used to split a quad into two triangles for baking.